CEEMS Exporter

 ceems_exporter --collector.slurm --collector.perf.hardware-events --collector.perf.software-events --collector.perf.hardware-cache-events --collector.ebpf.io-metrics --collector.ebpf.network-metrics

-The above command will enable hardware, software and hardware cache perf metrics along with IO and network metrics retrieved by eBPF sub-collector.
+The above command will enable hardware, software and hardware cache perf metrics along with IO and network metrics retrieved by the eBPF sub-collector.

 ceems_exporter --collector.slurm --collector.perf.hardware-events --collector.perf.software-events --collector.perf.hardware-cache-events --collector.perf.env-var=CEEMS_ENABLE_PERF --collector.perf.env-var=ENABLE_PERF